Local maker in meadow holding their product, bloom plant tonic.

 Localvores keep it close to home

-Some localvores eat locally sourced foods exclusively – meaning food grown or produced within 100 miles of home – often making exceptions for spices, coffee and other goods that cannot be grown or produced close to home.
+Some localvores eat locally sourced foods exclusively—food grown or produced within 100 miles of home—making exceptions for spices, coffee and other goods that can’t be grown or produced in the area they call home.

 How do we define local?

-At Market of Choice, our local designation is defined by the farmer, rancher, fishmonger or maker’s ability to deliver to our markets and return home in time to enjoy dinner with their own family.
-Depending on the store, you’ll discover around 7,000 products that come from local food and beverage producers.
-That’s a lot of local products!
+At Market of Choice, we define local by the ability of the farmer, rancher, fishmonger or maker to deliver their goods to our markets and return home in time to enjoy dinner with their families.
+Depending on the store, you’ll discover around 7,000 products on our shelves that come from local food and beverage producers.
+Here’s what you can expect to find in our stores.

 How you can shop local every day

 We make it easy for customers to shop local, eat local and support local makers.
-If you’re looking to add more local products to your cart, you can narrow your search for online specials before you shop by clicking on the local attribute and be sure to look for the local icon in our stores.
+If you’re looking to add more Northwest products to your cart, come by and check us out.
+Our locally sourced products are always clearly defined by the distinct “Local” tags on our shelves.
+And, you can always look before you shop, too, by clicking on our Weekly Ad or checking our social media accounts.

-In addition to providing shelf space for local makers, we enjoy sharing their stories with you in a way that connects you to the people who make the foods you consume.
-We even devote a special section of our website to local makers.
+In addition to providing shelf space for local makers, we enjoy sharing stories about the people who make the foods you consume.
+We even devote a special section of our website to learning more about these local makers.

-It’s also important to know that when you shop with us, you’re supporting an independent, family-owned business that employs 1,400 Oregonians who care about the communities where we live and work.
-Thank you for supporting us!
+It’s nice to know when you shop with us, you’re supporting an independent, family-owned business that employs over 1,400 Oregonians who care about the communities where they live and work.
+Thank you for choosing to shop with Market of Choice.

 Explore More Topics